sagrawalx/teaching/wi24_math106/references.md

 We won't follow either book linearly: we'll jump around within and between these two books.

-{{ clo15 }} is available freely to everyone in the UCSD community thanks to an institutional subscription to Springer Link (if you are off-campus, you may have to use [VPN](https://library.ucsd.edu/computing-and-technology/connect-from-off-campus/index.html)). {{ ful08 }} is made available freely to everyone on the internet by the author.
+{{ clo15 }} is available freely to everyone in the UCSD community thanks to an institutional subscription to Springer Link.
+If you are off-campus, you may have to use [VPN](https://library.ucsd.edu/computing-and-technology/connect-from-off-campus/index.html) for access. {{ ful08 }} went out of print and is now made available freely to everyone on the internet by the author.

 # Other References